shoelace-style/shoelace/docs/components/select.md

 ### Placement

-The preferred placement of the dropdown can be set with the `placement` attribute.
+The preferred placement of the select's menu can be set with the `placement` attribute.
 Note that the actual position may vary to ensure the panel remains in the viewport.
+Valid placements are `top` and `bottom`.

 ```html preview
 <sl-select placement="top">